Nature Trust campaigns to save major ‘missing link’ in beloved Halifax urban wilderness

 Your donation will help protect the heart of the beloved Blue Mountain – Birch Cove Lakes from development.
 And it will help to preserve an important wildlife corridor, and treasured hiking and canoeing paradise, just minutes from downtown Halifax.

-Donate today to help protect the missing link in the Blue Mountain Birch Cove Lakes wilderness!
+Donate today to ‘Save the Wild Blue’ and help protect the missing link in the Blue Mountain Birch Cove Lakes wilderness!